xero/superGarlicboy/readme.md

 # setup

-my theme should already be good to go at this point. this section of the guide i will suggest further optional device setup.
+my theme should be good to go at this point. in this section of the guide i will suggest further optional device setup.

 ## bios

-think of bios files are retroarch's implementation of the retro console's firmware. [download the newest bios files](https://archive.org/details/bios_RG353) for all compatible consoles and put them in your `ROMS` partition under `BIOS`
+think of bios files as retroarch's (the emulator's) implementation of the retro console's firmware. [download the newest bios files](https://archive.org/details/bios_RG353) for all compatible consoles and put them in your `ROMS` partition under `BIOS`

 ## roms